About Opioid Abuse

 Opioid Abuse and Its Effects

 Most opioids, aside from synthetics like buprenorphine and methadone, produce euphoric side effects.
 The euphoria, sense of warmth and well-being, and calm these drugs create are part of the allure that can trigger opioid abuse behavior.
-A person who doesn’t take opioids regularly is just as likely to notice negative side effects like nausea, itchiness, dizziness, and drowsiness as they are to note the euphoric effects.
-However, when a person becomes habituated to taking these drugs over time and uses them in large quantities, the “high” they seek typically becomes much more prominent than any unwanted side effects, or at least it is where their focus is.
+A person who doesn’t take opioids regularly is just as likely to notice adverse effects like nausea, itchiness, dizziness, and drowsiness as they are to note the euphoric effects.
+However, when a person becomes habituated to taking these drugs over time and uses them in large quantities, the “high” they seek typically dominates, perceptually or in fact.

-Of course, the negative effects of opioid abuse are just as present as before.
-In fact, when a person becomes opioid-dependent and begins the cycle of opioid abuse, a myriad of negative consequences ensue.
-The physical side effects often include constipation, sometimes serious enough to warrant medical intervention, dry mouth, watery eyes, itchy skin, daytime drowsiness, and “nodding” or falling asleep at inappropriate times.
+Of course, the adverse effects of opioid abuse are just as present as before.
+When a person becomes opioid-dependent and begins the cycle of opioid abuse, a myriad of negative consequences ensue.
+The physical side effects often include constipation, sometimes severe enough to warrant medical intervention, dry mouth, watery eyes, itchy skin, daytime drowsiness, and “nodding” or falling asleep at inappropriate times.
 As addiction escalates, the desire for the drug and the fear of withdrawal often drives people to negative and even desperate behaviors that are seemingly out of character for them.
-It’s not unheard of for someone in the grips of opioid abuse to steal medication from others, attempts to falsify prescriptions (a felony offense), or steal money or valuables to finance a habit once a legitimate doctor’s prescription can no longer satiate the desire.
+It’s not unheard of for someone in the grips of opioid abuse to stealing medication from others, attempt to falsify prescriptions (a felony offense), or steal money or valuables to finance a habit once a legitimate doctor’s prescription can no longer satiate the desire.

-In fact, many people who eventually come to opioid abuse treatment for heroin addiction began as patients with a legitimate and legal prescription for pain medications and things just got out of hand.
-It’s surprisingly common.
-When awareness about opioid abuse rose in the wake of the OxyContin epidemic, prescriptions for narcotic pain medications became harder and harder to come by.
-One unintentional side effect of this was that it drove many opioid-dependent people to the street to buy heroin or fake prescription tablets made with fentanyl.
-This in turn helped cause a spike in overdose deaths.
+In fact, many people who eventually come to opioid abuse treatment for heroin addiction began as patients with legitimate and legal prescriptions for pain medications.
+When awareness about opioid abuse rose in the wake of the OxyContin epidemic, prescriptions for narcotic pain medications became harder and harder to get.
+One unintentional side effect was that it drove many opioid-dependent people to the street to buy heroin or fake prescription tablets made with fentanyl.
+This, in turn, helped cause a spike in overdose deaths.
 94% of respondents in one survey said they often chose to use heroin over prescription opioids because it is more affordable and easier to obtain.

 The Spectre of Opioid Overdose

-Overdose is a very real danger in the area of opioid abuse.
-Opioids by themselves carry a risk of fatal overdose leading the respiratory arrest.
-As a powerful central nervous system depressant though, they also have a compound effect when combined with other drugs in the same class.
-People engaged in opioid abuse are sometimes known to combine these drugs with others, such as benzodiazepines, like Xanax or Klonopin, and alcohol or non-benzodiazepine sedatives like Ambien.
-The compound effect of combining powerful drugs in the same class can make opioid abuse especially dangerous.
-These effects can be unpredictable and lead to fatal consequences.
+Overdose is a genuine danger in opioid abuse.
+Opioids, by themselves, carry a risk of fatal overdose leading to respiratory arrest.
+As potent central nervous system depressants, though, they also have a compound effect when combined with other drugs in the same class.
+People engaged in opioid abuse sometimes combine these drugs with others, such as benzodiazepines like Xanax or Klonopin, and alcohol or non-benzodiazepine sedatives like Ambien.
+The compound effect of combining powerful medications in the same class can make opioid abuse especially dangerous.
+These effects can be unpredictable and fatal.

-Those who combine opioids and other substances, especially CNS depressants at the same time increase their risk of fatal overdose.
+Those who combine opioids and other substances, especially CNS depressants, simultaneously increase their risk of fatal overdose.
 This mixing is called polysubstance abuse.

 Some signs of opioid overdose include: